Top 20 Safe Investments with High Returns

 Best For: Investors who want to own real estate but without the hassle of managing the property; investors looking for passive income or cash flow; retirees.

-Investing in an REIT that is publicly traded on major exchanges instead of a private fund is the safer investment option.
+Investing in a REIT that is publicly traded on major exchanges instead of a private fund is the safer investment option.
 Look for REITs with a long history of a continually rising dividend as opposed to funds with the best current returns.

 Cash from REITs can be taken out any time the stock market is open.